 - Fever for 1-3 days, pain in joints and swelling

-- Sudden increase in fever with cold & shivering
+- A sudden increase in fever with cold & shivering

 - Dry skin